top of page

 Despite Yellowstone's recovery, the fate of wolves across the United States still hangs in the balance.
 Each year, wolves are stripped of the federal protections found in the Endangered Species Act, bringing numerous issues for the protection of the gray wolf and the Mexican gray wolf.
 Without action, these keystone species could once again disappear from the places that need them most.

-To help with this issue I will be donating 10% from each sale.
-Those proceeds will go to Yellowstone Wolf Project to further their Wolf research and monitoring.
+To help with this issue 5% from each sale of the series was donated to Yellowstone Forever to further their wolf research and monitoring programs.

-I spent the summer of 2019 in Wyoming as a team member for the Native Fish Conservation Program at Yellowstone National Park, assisting with cutthroat trout preservation and restoration.
+I spent the summer of 2019 in Wyoming as a wildlife technician in Yellowstone National Park

 DEFEND THE SACRED